enriquePH97/todolist/README.md

 # to do list with express
-to do list with express
+to do list with express and mongo db

 Localhost esuchando en el puerto 300 ruta principal: